containerbuildsystem/cachito/README.md

 uploading it again.
 This guarantees that any dependency used for a Cachito request can be used again in a future Cachito request.

+### pip

+The pip package manager works by parsing the `requirements.txt` and `requirements-build.txt` files present in the source repository to determine what dependencies are required to build the application.
+It is possible to specify different file path(s) for the requirements files as long as the files use the expected format.

+Cachito then creates two repositories in an instance of Nexus it manages that contain just the dependencies discovered in the requirements files.
+PyPI dependencies are uploaded to a PyPI hosted repository, external dependencies are uploaded to a raw repository.
+Connection information for the hosted repository is provided as the `PIP_INDEX_URL` environment variable accessible at the `/api/v1/requests/<id>/environment-variables` endpoint.
+To make external dependencies available, Cachito modifies the requirements files for the request by replacing relevant entries with their corresponding URLs from the raw repository.
+The modified requirements files are accessible at the `/api/v1/requests/<id>/configuration-files` endpoint.

+Note that the `PIP_INDEX_URL` variable exposes the username and password of the temporary user created for your request.
+This should not be a security concern, the user only has read access for the repositories and the only reason why we do not allow anonymous read access is due to a technical limitation in Nexus.

+Cachito will produce a bundle that is downloadable at `/api/v1/requests/<id>/download`.
+This bundle will contain the application source code in the `app` directory and individual source archives of all the dependencies in the `deps/pip` directory.
+These archives are not meant to be used to build the application.
+They are there for convenience so that the dependency sources can be published alongside your application sources.
+In addition, they can be used to to install packages directly from the filesystem with `pip install --no-index --no-deps <path/to/archive>` (for each individual source archive) in the event that the application needs to be built without Cachito and the Nexus instance it manages.

+As mentioned above, Cachito can also handle dependencies that are not from PyPI, such as those from a Git repository or an HTTP(S) URL.
+After downloading such a dependency, Cachito will upload it to the Nexus instance used for hosting permanent content.
+If Cachito encounters this same dependency again in a future request, it will use it directly from Nexus rather than downloading it and uploading it again.
+This guarantees that any dependency used for a Cachito request can be used again in a future Cachito request.

+Compared to gomod and npm, Cachito support for pip has restrictions and limitations that users may not expect.
+For more details, see the [Cachito pip documentation](docs/pip.md).

 [nexus-docs]: https://help.sonatype.com/repomanager3